 School supply shopping doesn’t have to break your budget, though.
-Use these simple, budget friendly tools for getting your kids back to school ready.
+Use these 5 simple, budget friendly tools for getting your kids back to school ready.

-Set a Budget
+1. Set a Budget

 Before you even set foot out the door or click that mouse, make sure you have a definitive number for your school supplies budget.
 If you don’t have a hard-line amount budgeted for school supplies, you might spend more than you can actually afford.

-Shop From the List
+3. Shop From the List

 It’s tempting to let your kids pick whatever they want from the school supply aisles.
 Make sure that you’re shopping from their list though.
 Those small unnecessary items can really add up quickly.

 You can save money while shopping online by using a comparison search engine like PriceGrabber or Google Shopping.
 Just type in the item that you are looking to buy, and prices for multiple locations will show in the search results.

-Shop at Discount or Closeout Stores
+5. Shop at Discount or Closeout Stores

 Stay away from cheaply made pens or highlighters though, which may dry out or break.
 Sometimes it’s best to pay a little bit more for quality so that you don’t have to go out and replace the cheaply made items later in the year.

 Don’t Lose That Excitement

 Do your best to be a savvy shopper.
 Look for good deals and coupons before you head out to buy everything on that list, take advantage of the tax holidays, and price compare online.
 A little bit of advanced planning can really help protect your budget.